rnag/zoom-api-helper/README.rst

-This library uses a local storage for cache purposes, located under the user home directory at ``~/.zoom/cache`` by default -- though this can location be customized, via the ``CACHE_DIR`` environment variable.
+This library uses a local storage for cache purposes, located under the user home directory at ``~/.zoom/cache`` by default -- though this location can be customized, via the ``CACHE_DIR`` environment variable.

 The format of the filenames containing cached data will look something similar to this::

     {{ Purpose }}_{{ Zoom Account ID }}_{{ Zoom Client ID }}.json

-Currently, the helper library utilizes the file cache for two purposes:
+Currently, the helper library utilizes a local file cache for two purposes:

-* Storing the access token retrieved from the OAuth step, so that the token only needs to be refreshed after *~1 hour*.
+* Storing the access token retrieved from `the OAuth step`_, so that the token only needs to be refreshed after *~1 hour*.

 * Storing a cached mapping of Zoom User emails to User IDs, as generally